EvanGrimgram/Datathon2024/README.md

-Your responsibility is to select and analyze relevant data, interpret your find- ings, and recommend a strategy.
-Multiple teams are working on different aspects

-of this issue, and your group has been assigned to focus on monarch butterflies.
+Your responsibility is to select and analyze relevant data, interpret your findings, and recommend a strategy.
+Multiple teams are working on different aspects of this issue, and your group has been assigned to focus on monarch butterflies.
 Your report must address the following:
  A detailed description of monarch butterfly population fluctuations.
  An investigation of factors that may be contributing to these population